cidetec-energy-storage/cideMOD/docs/source/model/p2d.rst

             \end{gathered}

     * Reversible reaction heat source
         The reversible heat caused by the reaction is proportional to the entropy change, that is approximated with the variation of Open Circuit potential.
-It is calculated in :func:`reaction_reversible_heat <cideMOD.models.thermal.equations.reaction_reversible_heat>` function
+It is calculated in the :func:`reaction_reversible_heat <cideMOD.models.thermal.equations.reaction_reversible_heat>`
+        function.

         .. math::